Fonta1n3/FullyNoded/Docs/Wallets/Wallet-tasks.md

 ### Sweeping

-The sweep button will automatically sweep all your finuds to the address provided.
+The sweep button will automatically sweep all your funds to the address provided.
 It is highly recommended to use a high fee setting when sweeping wallets as you will not be able to use RBF if fees spike while your transaction is uncomfirmed.

 ### Batching